JamalColaire/Caesarean-Cipher/README.md

-# Caesarean Cipher
+# Caesarean Cipher / Substitution cipher
-A program that **processes input through an I/O filter** to generate customized output.
+A program that **processes input through an I/O filter** to generate customized output, using filter programming.